-Return on investment (ROI) and return on equity (ROE) are two critical profitability ratios.
+Return on investment, or ROI, and return on equity, or ROE, are two critical profitability ratios.
 These measures are applicable to individual projects, such as the purchase and subsequent sale of a condominium, a small business or a multinational conglomerate.
 Therefore, it pays to understand ROE and ROI.

 Return on Investment

 Return on investment equals the net income from a business or a project divided by the total money invested in the venture multiplied by 100.
 If, for example, you spend $100,000 to open a laundromat and make a net profit of $15,000 in one year, your annual ROI equals $15,000 / $100,000 x 100, which is 15 percent.

 When calculating ROI, the investment will include not only what the investor spent out of pocket, but also all borrowed funds.
 In the example, the owner might have invested $60,000 out of pocket and secured a loan for $40,000.

 You can calculate ROE by dividing the net income by the equity of the investor and multiplying the result by 100.
 In the example, the laundromat's owner has an equity stake of $60,000 in the business.
 So, ROE equals $15,000 / $60,000 x 100, which is 25 percent.

 This means that for every dollar of her own money the owner put into the business, she made 25 cents.
 The ROI of 15 percent, on the other hand, means that for every dollar of combined assets and loans invested, the business yielded a 15 cent average profit.